gvwilson/sensibleadventures/nardica/nardica.md

 she set her tablet aside,
 pulled out her nature book,
 tossed it aside,
-and then set one of the mysterious drones on her mattress and went to work.
+and then set one of the mysterious dronelets on her mattress and went to work.

 A hour later she sat back, defeated.
 They had understood standard commands back in the Dance Hall, but when she tried probing them electronically, her home-made wireshark showed nothing but frazzled gibberish.
-She yawned and packed the drone back in its box, then waved her light off.
+She yawned and packed the dronelet back in its box, then waved her light off.

 *She was on deck.